Living with Rett syndrome

-“Quinn was hospitalized 16 times in 2015 for respiratory problems,” Angie said.
+“Quinn was hospitalized 16 times in 2015 for respiratory problems and infections,” Angie said.
 “But with Dr. Goodwin’s help, we haven’t had any recent hospitalizations for a respiratory diagnosis.”

 “Dr. Rosen recommended a cecostomy for Quinn, and it’s worked wonderfully,” Angie said.
 A cecostomy is a thin tube inserted in the first part of the large bowel and used to administer an enema to quickly and completely empty the large intestines.

 In the three years since Quinn first came to see Dr. Goodwin at the Beacon Program, her health has improved tremendously.
 Ayden has benefited from routine check-ups with the team, and Angie appreciates the multidisciplinary approach the program takes, making the specialists and services Quinn and Ayden need readily available.